ShimmerEngineering/Shimmer-C-API/ShimmerCapture/README.md

 # Shimmer-C-API

+# REV0_4
+- minor update to packet loss detection, increasing the limit to 10%
+- update to writesamplingrate makes sure internal sensor rates are approximately close/higher than shimmer sampling rate

 # REV0_3_2
 - Fix to filter, fix to to exg, gui failing when custom gain is used
 - Currently uses ShimmerClosedLibraryRev0_4